openwisp/openwisp-controller/README.rst

 Groups allow to define configuration variables which are automatically added to the device's context in the **System Defined Variables**.
+Check the `"How to use configuration variables" section <#how-to-use-configuration-variables>`_ to learn about precedence of different configuration variables.

 This feature works also when editing group templates or the group assigned to a device via the `REST API <#change-device-group-detail>`__.

+Group Metadata
+##############

+Groups allow to store additional information regarding a group in the structured metadata field (which can be accessed via the REST API).

+The metadata field allows custom structure and validation to standardize information across all groups using the `"OPENWISP_CONTROLLER_DEVICE_GROUP_SCHEMA" <#openwisp-controller-device-group-schema>`_ setting.

+**Note:** *Group configuration variables* and *Group metadata* serves different purposes.
+The group configuration variables should be used when the device configuration is required to be changed for particular group of devices.
+Group metadata should be used to store additional data for the devices.
+Group metadata is not used for configuration generation.

 Export/Import Device data
 ~~~~~~~~~~~~~~~~~~~~~~~~~